cafkafk/nix-weather/README.md

 Here, we specify the name of the host, as specified at the flake output `nixosConfiguration`, and a path to the NixOS configuration flake.

+## How It Works

+The basic idea is that we construct a set of all requisites to build the top-level of a NixOS configuration, and then query Nix cache(s) for the narinfo.
+By doing this in a high concurrency, parallel task runner (i.e. tokio async runtime), and only querying the headers for status codes, we can reach impressive speeds, typically around 45~ network time.

+One of the biggest limiting factors regarding speed is building the `config.system.toplevel`, and finding the necessary requisites with `nix-store`.
+Caching the requisites is a future goal, so that we only have to build the `toplevel`, and then match against its derivation in cache, which should cut down the nix part of the runtime by ~80%.